The Best Way To Set Up HomeBridge

 What is HOOBS?

-HOOBS stands for Homebridge Out Of Box System.
-Essentially it’s an enhanced version of Homebridge that adds some very nice use facing features and comes on a pre-built image to avoid you needing to set things up yourself.
+HOOBS stands for HomeBridge Out Of Box System.
+Essentially, it’s an enhanced version of HomeBridge that adds some very nice use facing features and comes on a pre-built image to avoid you needing to set things up yourself.

-The enhancements include a very slick web-based interface to largely negate the need to manage config files directly, a certification program for plugins to help guide you to well established and supported options, and user friendly monitoring for your Homebridge server so you can more easily see what’s going on and resolve issues (or at least know what issues to ask for help with).
+The enhancements include a very slick web-based interface to largely negate the need to manage config files directly, a certification program for plugins to help guide you to well established and supported options, and user-friendly monitoring for your HomeBridge server so you can more easily see what’s going on and resolve issues (or at least know what issues to ask for help with).

 HOOBS offers three ways to get your initial setup done and have a server up and running quickly.
 In order of increasing cost these are: